-If you’re deploying multiple applications through a Shared Resources structure, then you shouldn’t set any properties in the project properties files, as there might potentially be conflicts between the various apps that share a domain.
-Instead, you can set environment variables over the scope of the deployed app, its domain and other apps under that domain.
+If you’re deploying multiple applications as a shared resource, you shouldn’t set any properties in the project properties files.
+This might cause conflicts between the various apps that share a domain.
+Instead, you can set environment variables over the scope of the deployed app, its domain, and other apps under that domain.

-The steps below explain how to set these environment variables in Studio.
-Note that these variables will only be used when deploying locally through Studio, when deploying your applications to Mule Standalone, you must provide these variables through the command line instead.
+The steps below explain how to set environment variables in Studio.
+These variables are only used when you deploy locally through Studio.
+When you deploy your applications to a standalone server, you must provide these variables through the command line.

-Select the corresponding Run Configuration.
-If one does not exist for your project, you can create one via the Create New icon above.
+Select the corresponding run configuration.
+If a run configuration does not exist for your project, you can create one by using the new button.

-Then pick the Environment tab, and add the variables you need by clicking the New button.
+Select the Environment tab, and add the variables you need.

-The environment variables you create are defined at domain level, and will affect all of the applications associated to that domain when deploying locally via Studio.
+The environment variables you create are defined at the domain level.
+These will affect all of the applications associated with that domain when you deploy locally using Studio.